 Who are the Culprits?

-Doctor Steel “attributes the increase to the changing nature of the workplace: the more flexible that jobs become, the more opportunities to avoid unpleasant tasks.
-Workers now typically spend a quarter of the day procrastinating, students a third of the day.
-Men are more likely than women to be chronic procrastinators, especially young men” (Tierney).
 Understanding that students are procrastinating during a third of the school day brings this problem to a new level.
-Not only is there a large amount of procrastinators, but they are also wasting a large chunk of time their time each day, in and out of the classroom.
+Not only is there a large number of procrastinators, but they are also wasting a large chunk of their time each day, in and out of the classroom.
 This is concerning for universities — why should students waste what they are paying for?

-The first step to fighting procrastination is to become aware of the problem.
+The first step to fighting procrastination is to recognize the problem.
 How can one fight something that he/she does not see or understand?
-Once one realizes his/her difficulty and inability to become motivated about completing tasks, then he/she can actually do something about it.
-Here are a few more tips to put procrastination in its place:
+Once one realizes their inability to become motivated about completing tasks, then they can actually do something about it.
+Here are a few more tips to avoid procrastination:

-- Motivate Yourself: Students must find reasons to actually complete tasks.
-Whether it is a personal incentive (such as treating oneself to a movie night after the project is over) or if one is simply uncovering the value behind the project (for example, a good grade means a better GPA), finding little motivations along the way will make the process a lot easier on students.
+- Motivate Yourself: Students must find reasons to complete tasks.
+Whether it is a personal incentive (such as treating oneself to a movie night after the project is over) or uncovering the value behind the project (for example, a good grade means a better GPA), finding little motivations along the way will make the process a lot easier on students.

-- Manage Your Time: This might be the last thing that procrastinators want to hear, but managing one’s time is one of the most effective ways to fight procrastination.
-That’s right, grab a calendar or download a planning app to help schedule tasks and get more items completed!
+- Manage Your Time: This might be the last thing that procrastinators want to hear but managing one’s time is one of the most effective ways to fight procrastination.
+Grab a calendar or download a planning app to help schedule tasks and get more items completed.

 - Get a Head Start: Whether that means researching a topic early on, or looking ahead on the syllabus, getting a head start on current and future projects is an excellent way to keep one’s head above water.